 - Don’t rely on fingerprint or other biometric locks; they are weaker than passwords.

-- When dealing with border guards, remember these three things: Be courteous, do not lie, and do not physically interfere with the agent’s search.
+- When dealing with border agents, remember these three things: Be courteous, do not lie, and do not physically interfere with the agent’s search.
 Border agents have a right to look at the physical aspects of your device (e.g., to make sure drugs aren’t stored in the battery compartment of a laptop).

 Not sure you’ll remember these tips?
 Check out EFF’s Border Search Pocket Guide, designed to be printed, folded, and carried in your pocket while traveling.